Trust

 Supercomputer routing

-Supercomputer is optional power.
-Enterprise deployments should define when work stays local, routes to hosted Supercomputer, or moves through private/BYO runtime.
+Supercomputer is permissioned power.
+Enterprise deployments should define when work stays on Computer, routes to Supercomputer, or moves through private/BYO runtime.

 Evidence and audit